Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_paladin_starting_health                 100     // The amount of health the paladin starts with ttt_tracker_starting_health                 100     // The amount of health the tracker starts with ttt_medium_starting_health                  100     // The amount of health the medium starts with ttt_jester_starting_health                  100     // The amount of health the jester starts with ttt_swapper_starting_health                 100     // The amount of health the swapper starts with ttt_clown_starting_health                   100     // The amount of health the clown starts with
+ttt_paladin_starting_health                 100     // The amount of health the paladin starts with ttt_tracker_starting_health                 100     // The amount of health the tracker starts with ttt_medium_starting_health                  100     // The amount of health the medium starts with ttt_sapper_starting_health                  100     // The amount of health the sapper starts with ttt_jester_starting_health                  100     // The amount of health the jester starts with ttt_swapper_starting_health                 100     // The amount of health the swapper starts with ttt_clown_starting_health                   100     // The amount of health the clown starts with